-Another expert colorist Maisha Cogle, at Butterfly Studio Salon in New York City, also recommended using the Excellence Creme for emergency gray coverage.
+Another expert colorist, Maisha Cogle, formerly of Butterfly Studio Salon in New York City, also recommends using the Excellence Creme for emergency gray coverage.

 "It's easy to mix and use.
-It gives great coverage and results with rich tones plus the additional benefit of conditioning," Cogle said.
+It gives great coverage and results with rich tones, plus the additional benefit of conditioning," Cogle says.

-Austin Medearis, another colorist at Butterfly Studio Salon is another big fan of L'Oreal and works with the brand's professional line in the salon.
-When applying color at home, Medearis suggested asking a friend for help to avoid missing any spots or putting too much in one place.
+Austin Medearis, another colorist at Butterfly, is also a big fan of L'Oreal and works with the brand's professional line in the salon.
+When applying color at home, Medearis suggests asking a friend for help to avoid missing any spots or putting too much color in one spot.

 "Overlapping can cause color buildup and damage to the hair.
-Home color is extremely difficult to remove from the hair without causing significant damage," said Medearis.
-"The developer in at-home colors can also be harsher than those used in the salon, as it is created to work on everyone and not formulated to your particular hair type."
+Home color is extremely difficult to remove from the hair without causing significant damage," Medearis explains, adding, "The developer in at-home colors can also be harsher than those used in the salon, as it is created to work on everyone and not formulated to your particular hair type."

-He also advised going lighter than the shade you want when using this product.
+He also advises going lighter than the shade you want when using this product.

 "Stay away from warmer tones as boxed dyes can pull more orange than you probably want.
-Stick to cool or neutral shades — they tend to deliver the best result," he suggested.
+Stick to cool or neutral shades — they tend to deliver the best result," he suggests.

 "At-home hair color tends to be a little darker than salon colors.
-Look for colors that sound natural like auburn, not cherry bomb," Hazan suggested.
+Look for colors that sound natural like auburn, not cherry bomb," Hazan suggests.

 This Rita Hazan root touch-up spray is a favorite of celebrity hairstylist Irinel de León.